Humane & Effective Wildlife Management:

 - Crows aren't pests, and while they may choose places to roost that cause problems, again, that's not their intention.
 They're actually helpful to farmers and gardeners, eating grubs and larvae and helping reduce pest control costs (and environmental risks) the next growing season.
 They warn other animals about predators (so songbirds at your backyard feeder know when a hawk is nearby, for example), and they eat road kill and other carrion, cleaning up the environment.
 Cultures throughout history have actually revered and respected them, and for good reason.

 - Please call our hotline to let us know if you've got a lot of crows in your area.
-"A lot of crows" refers to groups in the hundreds or thousands -- not to small groups of one or two families -- and it's important that we only attempt to manage them if they're causing real problems for residents and businesses.
+"A lot of crows" refers to groups in the hundreds or thousands -- not to small groups of ten or less (these are families and probably our own local crows) -- and it's important that we only attempt to manage them if they're causing real problems for residents and businesses.
 The goal is to educate them, by where we harass them and where we don't, so they learn where they're welcome and where they're not.